 Students tap into Wittenberg's extensive network, library, and Web services directly from any residence hall room with a personal computer, using wired and wireless access in selected common areas across campus, and available computer lab locations.
 The ITS Solution Center staff provides answers to questions concerning the network and other campus IT issues.

 Wittenberg’s Web site contains updates on current happenings, visiting artists, speakers, athletic contests, and other campus events.
 Students use the WittLink Portal (accessible from the Web site) to plan class schedules, register for courses, update account information, view grades, change passwords, read or send e-mail, and build a portfolio for use after graduation.
 Many professors offer additional online academic support via the Web.
 These and other services are globally accessible from any standard Internet Service Provider via username and password.
-Students receive an e-mail address and message storage, space on the Windows network for data file storage, and an area to publish personal web pages.
+Students receive an e-mail address and message storage and space on the Windows network for data file storage.

 The ITS Solution Center (Synod Hall room 13) is staffed from 8 AM - 6 PM, Monday through Friday during the school year.
 The Solution Center Outpost (Thomas Library, Main level) is staffed during the school year: